Lake Norman "Coop De Ville"

 Added a second roost a little lower and 14" apart from the other one.
 Two of our girls were having a difficult time getting onto the first one which is 30" off of the floor.

 Fake wooden eggs to help the girls learn where to lay.

 Our First Egg!
 The only problem is that Mama didn't lay it in the nest box but rather on the floor of the housing area.
 I never thought I'd be so excited about an egg.

-Our first egg was the best we have ever tasted!
+My first egg was the best I have ever tasted!

 October 5, 2012

 Egg Number Two!
 Still not laying in the nest box though.
 UMMMM...